-| | The disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard
+Background | Factsheet topics | Disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard | E-book

 Clubroot is a serious soil-borne disease of cruciferous crops (canola and cabbage family) worldwide and was first identified in Europe in the thirteenth century.
 This disease is a major problem in cole crops (cruciferous vegetables) in some areas of British Columbia, Quebec, Ontario and the Atlantic provinces.

 There have been two previous reports of clubroot in cole crops in Alberta.
-So, clubroot is not a new disease in Canada or Alberta.
+Thus, clubroot is not a new disease in Canada or Alberta.
 However, in 2003, clubroot was confirmed in several canola fields near Edmonton, Alberta, which was the first report on canola in western Canada.

-However, enforcement of pest control measures is the responsibility of the municipal authority, and Agricultural Fieldmen are responsible for enforcing pest control measures in their municipalities.
+However, enforcement of pest control measures is the responsibility of the municipal authority, and Agricultural Fieldmen are responsible for enforcing pest control measures in their municipality.
 Pest inspectors have the power to enter land at a reasonable hour, without permission, to inspect for clubroot and collect samples.
-The owner or occupant of the land has the responsibility for taking measures to prevent the establishment and spread of clubroot.
+The owner or occupant of land has the responsibility for taking measures to prevent the establishment and spread of clubroot.

 This factsheet contains current information about clubroot in canola and describes options for Canadian canola growers to prevent this disease from being introduced and becoming well established in their fields.

-The Disease Cycle
+Disease Cycle

 The causal agent of clubroot is Plasmodiophora brassicae Woronin.
 In the past, this agent has been classified as a slime mould fungus (myxomycete), but more recently, it is regarded as a protist (an organism with plant, animal and fungal characteristics).

-There are normally several different races or pathotypes in established infestations.
+There are normally several different races or pathotypes present in established infestations.
 Plasmodiophora brassicae is an obligate parasite, which means the pathogen cannot grow and multiply without a living host.
 The life cycle of P. brassicae is shown in Figure 1.

 Figure 1.
-Life cycle of Plasmodiophora brassicae, the pathogen that causes clubroot (source: Ohio State University).
+Life cycle of Plasmodiophora brassicae, the pathogen that causes clubroot.(Source: Ohio State University).

 The longevity of the resting spores is a key factor contributing to the seriousness of the disease.
 Resting spore germination is stimulated by exudates from the roots of host plants.

 After the initial infection through root hairs or wounds, the pathogen forms an amoeba-like cell.
-This abnormal cell multiplies and then joins with others to form a plasmodium, which is a naked mass of protoplasm with many nuclei.
+This unusual cell multiplies and then joins with others to form a plasmodium, which is a naked mass of protoplasm with many nuclei.
 The plasmodium eventually divides to form many secondary zoospores that are released into the soil.

-These second generation zoospores re-infect the roots of the initial host or nearby plants and are able to invade the cortex (interior) of the root.
+These second-generation zoospores re-infect roots of the initial host or nearby plants and are able to invade the cortex (interior) of the root.
 Once in the cortex, the amoeba-like cells multiply or join with others to form a secondary plasmodium.
 As this plasmodium develops, plant hormones are altered, which causes the infected cortical cells to swell.
 Clusters of these enlarged cells form “clubs” or galls (see Figures 2, 3 and 4).

 Figure 2.
 Very severe clubroot on canola.

-Photo courtesy of Kelly Turkington | | Figure 3.
+Figure 3.
 Severe clubroot galls or “clubs” on canola root.

-Photo courtesy of Kelly Turkington |
+Photo credit: Kelly Turkington

 Figure 4.
 Moderately infected canola root.